Published July 15, 2019 by Asher & Lyric Fergusson

 Wedging a doorstop under the door to your room will prevent anyone from opening it from the outside; you can even buy one with an alarm that will go off if someone tries.
 It’s also smart to keep a small whistle with you, so you can blow it for attention if you find yourself in a dangerous situation.

 Packing light isn’t just more convenient, it can also keep you safer.
 If you need to get out of a bad situation in a hurry, it’ll be much easier if you’re not weighed down with heavy bags.
 Having a ton of luggage also makes you a bigger target for scammers and pickpockets because it’s just so much easier to be successful with someone who has their hands full.
-A neck wallet is a genius travel item that keeps all your most important items such as your phone, passport, cash and cards securely hidden under your clothing which makes it impossible for pickpockets to steal from.
+A neck wallet passport holder is a genius travel item that keeps all your most important items such as your phone, passport, cash and cards securely hidden under your clothing which makes it impossible for pickpockets to steal from.

 In more conservative cultures, modest dress is the norm, especially for women.
 Wearing revealing clothing will attract unwanted attention and harassment, and local men may take it as an invitation.
 Research appropriate dress in your destination, and when in doubt, cover up.